terrimporter/MetaWorks/README.md

 A [quickstart](https://terrimporter.github.io/MetaWorksSite/quickstart/) guide to various workflows.

-A [detailed](https://terrimporter.github.io/MetaWorksSite/workflows/) explanation of MetaWorks workflows.
+A [detailed](https://terrimporter.github.io/MetaWorksSite/details/) explanation of MetaWorks workflows.

 A [tutorial](https://terrimporter.github.io/MetaWorksSite/tutorial/) using provided test data to get up and running quickly.

-Additional documentation and FAQs are available on the [MetaWorks website](https://terrimporter.github.io/MetaWorksSite/).
+*NEW* We added answers to some frequently asked questions (FAQs) about MetaWorks and data analysis to the [MetaWorks website](https://terrimporter.github.io/MetaWorksSite/faq).

 ## How to cite